cms-sw/cmssw/DataFormats/SoATemplate/README.md

 `SoABlocks` is a macro-generated templated class that enables structured composition of multiple `SoALayouts` into a single container, referred to as "blocks".
 Each block is a Layout, and the structure itself looks like multiple contigous memory buffers of different sizes.
-The alignment is ensured to be the same for every block.
+The alignment is ensured to be the same for every block. `SoABlocks` also supports `View` and `ConstView` classes.
+In addition to those fully parametrized templates, two further levels of parametrization are provided:
-`SoABlocks` also supports `View` and `ConstView` classes, mirroring the structure of the underlying structs.
+`ViewTemplate`, `ViewTemplateFreeParams` and respectively `ConstViewTemplate`, `ConstViewTemplateFreeParams`, mirroring the structure of the underlying structs.
 The blocks are built via composition and access to individual layouts and views is provided by name.

-It is also possible to generate methods inside `View` and `ConstView` using the `SOA_VIEW_METHODS` and `SOA_CONST_VIEW_METHODS` in the same way as described in [Customized methods](#customized-methods).

 TODOs:
 - Add introspection utilities to print the structure and layout of a `SoABlocks` instance.
-- Extend support for fully templated `View`/`ConstView` classes beyond the default parameters.
 - Implement support for heterogeneous `deepCopy()` operations between different but compatible `SoABlocks` configurations.

 [An example of utilization is showed below.](#examples)